Get Involved: Become a Volunteer

 View the current Board of Directors

 The Governance Committee reviews the applications and makes a recommendation to the Board of Directors for the following year’s Board.
-A slate of recommended directors is sent to all meetings professional members in October of each year, members can vote on the slate and the results are announced at the Annual Business Meeting in November.
+Once approved, a slate of recommended directors is sent to all meetings professional members in October.
+Members can vote on the slate and the results are announced at the Annual Business Meeting in November.
 Board terms are for three years and are not renewable; officer terms are for one year.

 Back to top